The Facebook Effect—An insider’s view on connecting the world

 We’re in the middle of a jobless recovery, so we’re told.
 Behind the media punditry, there’s a real change in how Americans work.
 Americans are more and more likely to be self-employed, self-made, and moving between two and three jobs.
 For over a century, your economic position—union worker, CEO, etc.— determined how you voted and what causes you supported.
 Well, no more.
 Politics and political action now have strange bedfellows: Tea Party and Occupy Wall Street are the new signs of the political voice in America.
 Venkatesh sheds light on who we are, what we do, and what it means for the election.
 He draws on his own study of American workers and his own research into Occupy Wall Street protests.

 Venkatesh’ editorial writings have appeared in The New York Times, the Chicago Tribune, Fast Company, and the Washington Post.
 He writes for Slate.com, and his stories have appeared in This American Life, WIRED, and on National Public Radio.
+He is the producer and director of three award winning documentary film and radio productions, including Dislocation (PBS), which followed families as they relocated from condemned Chicago public housing developments.

 Venkatesh received his Ph.D. in Sociology from the University of Chicago.
 He was a Junior Fellow at the Society of Fellows (Harvard) and an NSF CAREER award recipient in 2000.
-He is a voting member of the Institute for Research in African-American Studies.